Caia-Tech/the-burden/README.md

+Sept 15- I'm going to come back.
+Been working in private.
+I will keep giving you data.
+Most people spend so much energy managing their image, hiding their contradictions, pretending they don't have ugly thoughts or stupid moments.
+Something cathartic and liberating about letting it free.

 But Jung warned about specific pitfalls that can derail this transformation 24:50 because the path of integrating superior perception contains specific dangers.